First-Peoples-Cultural-Council/fv-be/README.md

 `python3 manage.py rebuild_index`
 4. A success message should be displayed if the process gets completed.
 5. Optional arguments can be supplied using the `--index` flag which accepts name of indices as input.
-Currently, the following indices are supported: `dictionary_entries, songs, stories, media`
+Currently, the following indices are supported: `dictionary_entries, songs, stories, media, languages`

 ### Test coverage